 Here are some signs that you definitely shouldn’t eat those old mushrooms from your fridge:

 - They Are Slimy – fresh and properly stored mushrooms aren’t slimy.
 When you notice that mushrooms in your fridge have gotten slimy it is the first sign for you to throw them into the trash.
-At this point, they aren’t really dangerous, but they already lost most of their good values and it would be good idea to throw them and buy fresh ones.
+At this point, they aren’t really dangerous, but they already lost most of their good values and it would be a good idea to throw them and buy fresh ones.
 Additionally, they aren’t as tasty as fresh mushrooms.

 - Mushrooms Get Darker and Dark Spots Appear

-Appearance of dark spots on mushrooms is one of the most obvious signs that they are too old.
+The appearance of dark spots on mushrooms is one of the most obvious signs that they are too old.
 It would be ideal for you to check up on the mushrooms in your fridge from time to time and look for dark spots.
 If you notice their color is getting darker, you will know they are really too old and you shouldn’t eat them.

 - They Have Been in Your Fridge for More Than Two Weeks – Generally, after two weeks they are considered too old and not safe to eat.
-However, people usually make mistake by looking at the symptoms at this point.
+However, people usually make a mistake by looking at the symptoms at this point.
 Two weeks is a long period for mushrooms and regardless of the signs of whether they are old or not, you shouldn’t risk it by eating them.

 - They Develop an Odor – fresh mushrooms don’t have a strong and unpleasant odor.
 If you can notice this type of odor in the mushrooms from your fridge, that means they are really not safe to eat.